lightoj-dev/problem-tutorials/1036/en.md

 ## Solution

-For convenience, we will be using 2 seperate 2D array-based matrix (use anything to create a grid as long as the `mutation` and `look up` cost is O(1)) to keep column-wise and row-wise cumulative sum respectively.
+For convenience, we will be using 2 separate 2D array-based matrices (use anything to create a grid as long as the `mutation` and `look up` cost is O(1)) to keep column-wise and row-wise cumulative sum respectively.
 We add one extra padding in both row and column for memoization purposes than the actual matrix size.
-Taking point `3` in account, to avoid another iteration through row-wise or column-wise, we will simply sum up value of previous block (in case of `row` : `matrix[row][column-1]` {left block}; and incase of `column` : `matrix[row-1][column]` {upper block}) and add it to current block value.
-We have cumulated both of the refinary matrix in such a way that the alternative refinary wasn't considered at all when cumulating a particular one
+Taking point `3` in account, to avoid another iteration through row-wise or column-wise, we will simply sum up value of previous block (in case of `row` : `matrix[row][column-1]` {left block}; and in case of `column` : `matrix[row-1][column]` {upper block}) and add it to current block value.
+We have cumulated both of the refinery matrices in such a way that the alternative refinery wasn't considered at all when cumulating a particular one

-IF the problem stated the uranium refinery was at right and the radium refinery was at bottom, (i) we could have populated the matrices using ending indices {`i = m, i--` and `j = n, j--`} meaning taking inputs while transpoing the matrices, __OR__, (ii) memoized the rows from `matrix[row][column+1]` {right block} and the columns from `matrix[row+1][column]` {lower block}.
-In any case, the implementation of memoization direction would vary.
+IF the problem stated the uranium refinery was at right and the radium refinery was at bottom, (i) we could have populated the matrices using ending indices {`i = m, i--` and `j = n, j--`} meaning taking inputs while transposing the matrices, __OR__, (ii) memoized the rows from `matrix[row][column+1]` {right block} and the columns from `matrix[row+1][column]` {lower block}.
+In any case, the implementation of the memoization direction would vary.
 How this is important or relevant is clarified in the next section when we are populating the result matrix, `memoizationMatrix`.

 Let's take `test case 2` as an example.